Usage Based Pricing, the Holy Grail of SaaS Pricing?

 What is a usage-based pricing model for SaaS?

-Usage-based pricing allows customers to start using a product or service at a low cost, attracting more customers and enabling rapid usage growth for some.
-Unlike other pricing models, UBP doesn't limit the number of users with access to the software, encouraging customers to explore new use cases and ultimately driving long-term success and higher customer lifetime value.
+Usage-based pricing allows customers to start using a product or service at a low cost, attracting more customers and enabling rapid user growth for some.
+Unlike other pricing models, user based pricing doesn't limit the number of users with access to the software, encouraging customers to explore new use cases and ultimately driving long-term success and higher customer lifetime value.

 How did USB pricing become so popular with SaaS?